cricklette/world-map/README.md

-# world-map
+# World Map
-World Map Project
+This is a project completed for WGU's Javascript Programming class.
+It utilizes Angular.